The Detectives

 Detective A

 Another day.
+Another apartment.
 Another murder.

 Detective B